mcskinner/rust-rt/src/README.md

 The case for a new file is that these aren't things a matrix does, but rather a use of a matrix to do something.

 But in practice it'll be nice to have everything in one place.

+# Chapter 5

+### How to track intersection objects

+The way the compiler recommended was to implement and use clone.
+And that's fine, I guess.

+But I think intersections are going to be common and I don't want them to be too heavyweight.

+So I decided to go with borrowing, and had to use some only-partially-understood lifetime annotation syntax with <'a> and all that to make it work.

+### Sphere equality

+I went with a pointer equality check I found on S/O.

+### Intersection list

+Going with a plain `Vec<Intersection>` and will make `hit` a plain function.

+I've done everything object oriented so far, but maybe that's not the best fit for the language.